AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - Ctrl-a-d to detach the session while you are connected
  - ``screen -ls`` to list currently running sessions
  - ``screen -rx <session_id>`` to attach the session, one can use TAB for the autocompletion or skip the <session_id> if there is only one session running
+ - ``tmux`` is a newer program with the same style.
+It has some extra features and some missing features still.

+Some people have their ``screen`` open forever, which just keeps running and never gets closed.
+Wherever they are, they ssh in, connect, and resume right where they left off.

-Example: irssi on kosh / lyta
+Example: ``irssi`` on kosh / lyta

 About homework assignments